alisariaslan/42GetNextLineTester/README.md

 make mando (Runs mandotory test) make bonus (Runs bonus test)

-Check .txt files and check for any diffencess in output window.
+Check .txt files and compare for any diffencess in output window.

 (Caution: This tester does not test leaks!)